aadnekar/udemy/docker_mastery/readme.md

 * When making a new volume for a mysql container, where could you look to see where the data path should be located in the container?
   * ```Docker Hub - Looking through the README.md or Dockerfile of the mysql official image, you could find the database path documented or the VOLUME stanza (command)```

-### Assignment: Database Upgrades with Named Volumes
+### Assignment Database Upgrades with Named Volumes

 Instructions: